HWHuangeian/xweb/README.md

-# Xweb a base SSM project
+# xweb：a base SSM project with best practice